UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Connecting_to_RDSS.md

 ### From Myriad or Kathleen to RDSS

-The RDSS is mounted on the Myriad and Kathleen login nodes at `/rdss`.
+The RDSS is mounted on the Myriad and Kathleen login nodes at `/rdss` (or `/biomed` if you are part of those projects).
 There are subdirectories `rd00`, `rd01` that contain projects with names beginning `ritd-ag-project-rd00` or `ritd-ag-project-rd01` and so on.
 You can use `cp` or local `rsync` commands to copy data between your RDSS space and your Myriad space.

 Rsync is useful as rerunning it will not copy files that already exist in the destination - so it can be used to synchronise data and to continue if a transfer was